tmorin/plantuml-libs/distribution/material-4/Places/DoNotTouch.md

 include('material-4/Places/DoNotTouch')

 ' renders the element
-DoNotTouch('DoNotTouch', 'Do Not Touch', 'an optional tech label')
+DoNotTouch('DoNotTouch', 'Do Not Touch', 'an optional tech label', 'an optional description')
 @enduml
 ```